Strawberry Muffins

 4. With the mixer on low, add the flour mixture in three separate additions, alternating with the milk and ending with the flour.

-5. Toss the strawberries with 2 teaspoons of flour (this will keep them from sinking to the bottom).
+5. Toss the strawberries with the remaining 2 teaspoons of flour (this will keep them from sinking to the bottom).
 Set ½ cup of the berries aside.
 Add the remaining berries to the batter and fold with a spatula until evenly distributed.
 Do not overmix.

 6. Scoop the batter into the prepared muffin tin (an ice-cream scoop with a wire scraper works well here); they will be very full.
 Scatter the reserved berries evenly over the muffins, then sprinkle the turbinado sugar over the center of each muffin (keeping the sugar away from the edges will prevent sticking).